-Our planned international expansion may adversely impact our results and reputation.
+Our plans for international expansion include risks that could impact our results and reputation.

 We intend to further expand into international markets through partner arrangements and/or company-owned stores.
 The risks associated with our expansion into international markets include difficulties in attracting customers due to a lack of customer familiarity with our brands, our lack of familiarity with local customer preferences and seasonal differences in the market.
-Such expansions will also have upfront investment costs.
-If the expansion is not accompanied by sufficient revenues to achieve typical or expected operational and financial performance, it may have a material adverse effect on our results of operations and our business reputation.
+Further, entry into other markets may bring us into competition with new competitors or with existing competitors with an established market presence.
+Other risks include general economic conditions in specific countries or markets, volatility in the geopolitical landscape, restrictions on the repatriation of funds held internationally, disruptions or delays in shipments, changes in diplomatic and trade relationships, political instability and foreign governmental regulation.
+Such expansions will also have upfront investment costs that may not be accompanied by sufficient revenues to achieve typical or expected operational and financial performance.